luanpersini/vidly-front-react-ts/README.md

 # Objectives

-The main objective of this project is to convert an APP built using React-Javascript-Bootstrap to an APP using React-Typescript-SCSS.
+The main objective of this project is to convert an client APP built using React-Javascript-Bootstrap to an APP using React-Typescript-SCSS.
 The idea is to deal with the challanges of the conversion, focusing on the tecnologies istead of the bussiness rules and solutions that the App will delivery.

+The backend can be found at https://github.com/luanpersini/vidly-server-ts

 **From:**